Sitecore/Data-Exchange-Framework-Docs/source/component-reference/index.rst

 Component Reference
 ===================================================
-This section provides technical details on the components that make up Data Exchange Framework.
+This section provides technical details on the components used to configure synchronization processes using Data Exchange Framework.

 .. toctree::
    :caption: Framework Components